GuillaumeGibert/swooz/scripts/README_SCRIPTS.md

 0. DEPENDENCIES
 ---------------

- * Devices kinect : some SWoOZ modules use Kinect/xtion depth captors, for using them you have to install openni and some drivers :
+ * Devices kinect : some SWoOz modules use Kinect/xtion depth captors, for using them you have to install openni and some drivers :

 	- [OpenNI-Win32-1.5.4.0-Dev1.msi](https://mega.co.nz/#!vZNWBLgC!SHhJy4ZCSKf__OQDq-fPIUuYvHvsceWFXNdUzaANtLs)